-Don’t leave food around your house.
-This means not keeping leftovers out from the night before out, or uncovered food on the bench or wrappers lying around.
+- Don’t leave food around your house.
+This means not leaving leftovers out from the night before out, or uncovered food on the bench or wrappers lying around.
 This is what attracts ants and other unwelcomed guests.

 By implementing a few of these precautions mentioned above, you can be on the way to building a pest-free home!

 However, if the problem is severe, and you’re really concerned about pests in your home, you should contact a professional pest control company to perform an inspection and properly fix the problem.
 You don’t want to ‘think’ that you’ve removed your pest issue, only to realise 2-3 weeks later that it’s now worse than ever.

 There is nothing worse than having an infestation of bugs, spiders, moths and other unwelcomed creepy crawlies.
 And with cost effective, simple and easy to install precautions at your finger tips, there is no better time to protect your family, pets and home from pests.